ondrejsevcik/ondrejsevcik.com/app/blog/_content/improving-styled-components-performance.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Callout from "../../../components/blog/callout" import Figure from "../../../components/blog/figure" import styledComponentsTestImg from "./styled-components-test.png"

-export const meta = {
-  title:
+---
-    "Improving the performance of styled components with native CSS features",
+title: "Improving the performance of styled components with native CSS features"
-  description:
-    "Can we improve performance of styled components by using some of the native CSS features?
-I've decided to test it out",
+description: "Can we improve performance of styled components by using some of the native CSS features?
+I've decided to test it out"
-  image: styledComponentsTestImg.src,
+image: "/blog-images/styled-components-test.png"
-  date: "2023-01-27",
+date: "2023-01-27"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 Styled components are slow.
 But can we improve its performance by using some of the native CSS features?
 I've decided to test it out.